Ricanz/Ricanz/README.md

 ### Hello 👋

 Thank you for visiting my page.
-Take a look and enjoy!! <br>
+Take a look and enjoy!!
 I would to be participating in open sources project ✨
 <br> <br>
 🌞 I buld code with love, that's why code loves me 💞 <br>
 📍 Well, currently I'm working as Backend Developer, but sometimes I do integrating an API to the Frontend. <br>